bahrus/be-decked-with/README.md

 ```

 > [!NOTE]
 > A vscode extension to make navigation from the element adorned by the be-decked-with attribute to the target element [is available](https://marketplace.visualstudio.com/items?itemName=andersonbruceb.idref).
+[TODO] -- update the attribute list

 ## Remote templates